EC528-Fall-2023/PIR-against-FoundationDB/README.md

 - It returns all of the data from all of the nodes between the root and the leaf with the requested id (the tree branch) back to the client.
 - Then it receives the shuffled branch to update the tree.
 - This continuous random shuffling ensures access patterns are obscured, enhancing data privacy.
-- After each branch update, the Path ORAM server updates the key-value pairs in the FoundationDB server via the C API.
+- After each branch update, the Path ORAM server updates the key-value pairs in the FoundationDB server via the Java API.

 Path ORAM Client (Application):
-- The Path ORAM Client is a library for an application that consists of functions similar to the FoundationDB C API with the tradeoff in increased security for decreased performance.
+- The Path ORAM Client is a library for an application that consists of functions similar to the FoundationDB Java API with the tradeoff in increased security for decreased performance.
 - It stores a map that maps the leaf node id to the actual leaf node.
 - It sends the request tuple to the Path ORAM server, retrieves a branch, performs the shuffling, and sends it back to the server.